weakish/docs-en/views/storage-guide-js.md

 ### Android WebView

-There are a few options that must be enabled when the Android code creates your `WebView`.
+There are a few options that must be enabled when the Android code creates your WebView.

-1. As our JavaScript SDK relies on `window.localStorage`, you must enable localStorage for the `WebView` as follows:
+1. As our JavaScript SDK relies on `window.localStorage`, you must enable localStorage for the WebView as follows:

   ```java
   yourWebView.getSettings().setDomStorageEnabled(true);